Strivin0311/ai-learning/techs/ml/transfer.md

 # Transfer Learning
-*Here's some resources about Transfer Learning*
+*Here're some resources about Transfer Learning*

 ## Papers